revk/NOTSCO/ProposedChanges.md

 It also seems prudent (after correcting 2.1.8 *Integer* definitions) to state:

 - All simple values in the JSON object shall be a JSON string type.
 Other JSON types (numeric, null, boolean) shall not be used.
+JSON strings are expected to exclude control characters (unicode characters below 0x20).

 It also seems prudent (given the examples that do this), to say: